wattenberg/data/groceries_data/README.md

 # Groceries Data, 2010 - 2025

-The file [groceries_no_TJ.js](https://wattenberg.github.io/data/groceries_data/groceries_no_TJ.js) contains historic groceries from four years (2010, 2016, 2022, and 2025).
+The file [groceries_no_TJ.js](https://wattenberg.github.io/data/groceries_data/groceries_no_TJ.js) contains historic grocery prices from four years (2010, 2016, 2022, and 2025).

-Each row represents the name of the Product, the Year the price was recorded, and the Price and Weight of the product at four stores: Aldi, Kroger, Publix, and Walmart.
+Each row includes the name of the Product, the Year the price was recorded, and the Price and Weight of the product at four stores: Aldi, Kroger, Publix, and Walmart.

 There are some additional columns, such as Price/Weight and Comment, that have been included for completeness.
 However, you do not have to work with them for this assignment.